StatBiomed/SNPmanifold/README.md

 * See how to use it via the [API page](https://snpmanifold.readthedocs.io/en/latest/API.html#main-object).

+## FAQ

+1. How to choose the filtering criteria for high-quality cells and SNPs?

+   The motivation of filtering is to reduce the amount of noisy low-quality cells and SNPs so that the resulting embedding is cleaner.
+The

+2. How to re-display figures in higher dpi?

+   You can use functions filtering_summary(dpi = 300), training_summary(dpi = 300), clustering_summary(dpi = 300), phylogeny_summary(dpi = 300).

+3. What to do when the embedding of SNPmanifold fails to converge during training?

+   You can tune hyperparameters of the optimizer to fix the problem.

 ## Citation
 Chung, H., Huang, Y. SNPmanifold: detecting single-cell clonality and lineages from single-nucleotide variants using binomial variational autoencoder.
 Genome Biol 26, 309 (2025). https://doi.org/10.1186/s13059-025-03803-3